-Poch Peak sits outside the Mount Rainier National Park‘s northwestern border above the Evans Creek ORV Park.
-It isn’t an impressive peak by any means.
-But it shares an extensive network of trails with the nearby high points.
+Poch Peak by Florence Peak sits south of Carbon River.
+It rests outside Mount Rainier National Park‘s northwest border above Evans Creek ORV Park.
+Meanwhile, the peak shares an extensive network of trails with nearby high points.

 See more trip photos here.